mainmatter/playbook/project-procedure/digital-products/README.md

 recommend defining one or more KPIs (e.g. _"number of sales via the website"_, _"number of support requests from users"_) to capture the situation before and after the project for easier [evaluation in later stages](#evaluation).
-If no data is available for these KPIs, it might be necessary to set up additional tracking or conduct research.
+If no data is available for these KPIs, it is usually a worthwhile investment to set up additional tracking or conduct research.

 In addition to the mission statement, the team also needs to identify the future users of the product that is to be built, along with their prior knowledge,